zaikun/prima-zaikun-pybinding/python/tests/README.md

 - [x] providing x0 as numpy array works without warnings or errors - test_data_types.py::test_x0_as_list
 - [x] providing x0 as Python list works without warnings or errors - test_data_types.py::test_x0_as_array
 - [x] providing x0 as scalar works without warnings or errors - test_data_types.py::test_x0_as_scalar
+- [x] providing A as either a scalar, list, or numpy array, providing lb as either a scalar, list, or numpy array, and providing ub as either a scalar, list or numpy array works without warning or errors in all combinations - test_data_types.py::test_linear_constraint_data_types
 ## Requirements for various options
 - [x] various options can be successfully provided
   - [x] ftarget - test_options.py::test_ftarget